rcatindig/aloware-comment-api/README.md

-this is exam in aloware
+this is exam in aloware by reynard catindig

 # RUN THE FOLLOWING COMMAND